List of universities in Bangladesh: Science and technology

-Specialized universities
+Specialized

 International universities

 There are only three international universities in Bangladesh according to UGC.
 They are neither managed nor funded by the government, like public universities, nor established under the Private University Act and managed by a private governing body, like private universities.
 International Culture University, established by civil society organization and branded by United Nations Academic Impact (UNAI) and United Nations Global Compact (UNGC), is an internationally accredited-affiliated and an active partner of different international organizations working for internationalization of education and international quality.
-Islamic University of Technology was established by the Organisation of Islamic Cooperation and is located in Gazipur, Dhaka division, another is located in Chittagong division and funded by the Asian University for Women Support Foundation (AUWSF), a United States–based non-profit corporation. later one is South Asian University.
+Islamic University of Technology was established by the Organisation of Islamic Cooperation and is located in Gazipur, another is located in Chittagong Division and funded by the Asian University for Women Support Foundation (AUWSF), a United States–based non-profit corporation. later one is South Asian University.

 Proposed universities

-In 2016 Prime Minister Sheikh Hasina announced bringing out Higher Educations reforms to establish at least one university or sub-campus at district level across the country for promotion of higher education.
+In 2016 Prime Minister of Bangladesh announced bringing out Higher Educations reforms to establish at least one university or sub-campus at district level across the country for promotion of higher education.